Clentz/ad4Max-SampleApp-iOS/README.markdown

 	    }
 	}

-Notice that you also have to resize the banner UIView to match the current banner size but you should only do this once the new Ad have been received (otherwise the Ad banner will be either too large (landscape to portrait rotation) or cut (portrait to landscape rotation)).
+Notice that you also have to resize the Ad4MaxBannerView (UIView) to match the current banner size but you should only do this once the new Ad have been received (otherwise the Ad banner will be either too large (landscape to portrait rotation) or cut (portrait to landscape rotation)).
 You will be noticed of this because your delegate bannerView:didFailToReceiveAdWithError: method will be called with an error type Ad4MaxBannerSizeError.
 Here is the way this is handled in the sample application code:

 	-(void)bannerView:(Ad4MaxBannerView *)banner didFailToReceiveAdWithError:(NSError *)error
 	{